patchint/patchint/README.md

 I'm a DevOps
 </h2>

-Currently working at FullSave SAS, and a student at the Institut Limayrac in a BTS SIO SISR
+Currently working at Eurofiber France, and a student at the Institut Limayrac in a BTS SIO SISR

 ### Connect with me: